yanyana117/689-aerodymacis/README.md

-pre.py file:
+Final project: pre.py
-Write a 2D Euler Solver to calculate flow past an airfoil.
+intro: Write a 2D Euler Solver to calculate flow past an airfoil.
 By using a triangular mesh file.

 Test Case: